Hawston Beach, Hermanus

 Did you know?

-Between Fisherhaven and Kleinmond near the Bot River Lagoon lives a herd of wild horses - it is believed they are the only horses in the world that have adapted to a diet of semi-salt water and plants.
+Between Fisherhaven and Kleinmond near the Bot River Lagoon lives a herd of wild horses that have adapted to a diet of slightly saline water and plants.

 Hawston Beach is found along a stretch of coastline to the west of Cape Town renowned for its whale and dolphin spotting opportunities.
 The little fishing village of Hawston is located en route to Hermanus, between the towns of Fisherhaven and Onrus in a scenic part of the country known as the Whale Coast.
 The idyllic Blue Flag beach found located here is a secret that the locals are happy to share with those who appreciate the finer things in life.